biojava/biojava.github.io/_wikis/BioJava:Cookbook:SeqIO:ReadGES.md

 as needed so very large collections of sequences can be handled with moderate resources.

-Information in the file is store in the Sequence as Annotations or where there is location information as Features.
+Information in the file is stored in the Sequence as Annotations or where there is location information as Features.

 Three specific solutions are presented (which are all very similar) followed by a generic solution (for biojava1.3 pre1).
 A fourth solution